grafana/writers-toolkit/docs/sources/writing-guide/contribute-documentation/_index.md

 ## Review your changes

 Prior to pushing your changes to Github, you can view a local build of the documentation so that you can review your work.
+For more information on using Git, refer to [Using Git](https://github.com/grafana/writers-toolkit/blob/main/docs/sources/writing-guide/using-git/index.md).

-To view a local build:
+**To view a local build:**

 1. Install Docker.
 1. Run Docker.